What Is Product Liability Insurance?

 Product liability insurance protects your business if one of your products causes property damage or bodily injury.
 Let’s walk through a quick example.

 Pretend your business manufactures water bottles for athletes.
-As your business scales, you’re no longer able to check every bottle before they hit the shelves physically.
+As your business scales, you’re no longer able to check every bottle before it hit the shelves physically.
 What happens if a small mechanism inside the lid breaks and someone chokes on it while running?

 You and your business may be liable for any medical bills as a result of this incident.
 You’ll also have to pay big bucks to build a defense team and legal case.
 These financial burdens can add up quickly.